telicent-oss/smart-caches-core/docs/security/index.md

 This means that generally implementations should be done as two modules:

-- A Logic module that provides the actual interface implementations
+- A Logic module that provides the actual interface implementations that implement a particular security model/policy framework within the API.
 - A Registration module that depends on the logic module and provides the appropriate `META-INF/services` file to register the plugin.